 Here is a quick description to help you determine what division to register for.
 The movements listed in the descriptions are just examples and not limited to just those movements.

 Scroll all the way down on this page to see example workouts!!

 - RX Division :: Your team can efficiently do the following: pull-ups, double unders, & handstand pushups.
 Can efficiently do a full Squat Snatch and/or full Squat Clean & Jerk at or above 95lbs.

 - Bam Division (Badass In the Making) :: Athletes that are new to the competition scene or beginners.
-Needs to do modifications like jumping pull-ups, new to olympic lifting, and needs to modify most of the workouts.
+Needs to do modifications like jumping pull-ups or ring rows, new to olympic lifting, and needs to modify most of the workouts.